Needed: Missionaries to pioneer where the Church is minimally present or does not yet exist.

-After a dozen years, the Mostellers' transitioned to pioneering in brand-new areas.
-Over the next thirty years, they helped the Church of the Nazarene enter Brazil, Portugal and the Azores.
+After a dozen years, the Mostellers transitioned to pioneering in brand-new areas.
+Over the next thirty years, they helped the Church of the Nazarene enter Brazil, Portugal, and the Azores

 Brazil, where the Mostellers spent 15 years, is the world's fifth largest country.
 When the Mostellers moved to Portugal, they left behind Brazil's huge rain forests and its tremendous ethnic diversity.
 Portugal was much, much smaller and far more monocultural.
-The pervasive spiritism of Brazil was replaced by Portugal's European post-Christian atmosphere.
+The pervasive spiritism of Brazil was replaced by Portugal's European post-Christian culture.

 As the church sank roots into Portugal and began flowering there, the Mostellers were asked to pioneer Nazarene work in the Azores.
-Having spent their rookie missionary years in one Atlantic Ocean island group, they were to spend the last seven years of their missionary career in another archipelago.
+Having spent their rookie missionary years in one Atlantic Ocean island group, they were to spend the last seven years of their missionary career in another Atlantic archipelago.

 Around the globe, a large portion of the expatriate missionary force is resourcing and enlarging established national church organizations.
 Such ministry is vital to carrying out the Great Commission.
-Indeed, those missionaries working where the church is well established are helping national churches transition to full partnership in global outreach so that Christian missionaries will indeed be going from all continents to all continents.
+Indeed, those missionaries working where the church is well established are helping national churches transition to full partnership in global outreach so that Christian missionaries will indeed be going from all six continents to all six continents.

 Earl and Gladys Mosteller, on the other hand, represent a much smaller group of frontier missionaries who are planting the Church where it is not yet present.
 Six thousand distinct people groups, many of them very large, have no viable church planting movement within them.
-To reach those groups we need more missionary pioneers like the Mostellers.
+To reach those groups, we need more missionary pioneers like the Mostellers.

--- Howard Culbertson
+-- Howard Culbertson,